JuanitoFatas/Guides/guides/edge/contributing_to_ruby_on_rails.md

 ```bash
 $ RUBYOPT=-W0 bundle exec rake test
 ```

-### Updating the CHANGELOG ###
+### Updating the CHANGELOG

 The CHANGELOG is an important part of every release.
 It keeps the list of changes for every Rails version.

 You should add an entry to the CHANGELOG of the framework that you modified if you're adding or removing a feature, committing a bug fix or adding deprecation notices.
 Refactorings and documentation changes generally should not go to the CHANGELOG.

 A CHANGELOG entry should summarize what was changed and should end with author's name and it should go on top of a CHANGELOG.
 You can use multiple lines if you need more space and you can attach code examples indented with 4 spaces.
-If a change is related to a specific issue, you should attach issue's number.
+If a change is related to a specific issue, you should attach the issue's number.
 Here is an example CHANGELOG entry:

 ```
 *   Summary of a change that briefly describes what was changed.
 You can use multiple